DNA-and-Natural-Algorithms-Group/nuskell/README.md

 ```
   $ nuskell --help
 ```
-Tipp, new users may appreciate the `-v` flag to get more detailed information on the individual compilation steps.
+New users may appreciate the `-v` flag to get more detailed information on the individual compilation steps.

 ## Translation Schemes